 This app is one of those innovative tools experienced artists, willing to immerse themselves in the big world of capabilities the brush customization tools offer, will love.
 Another great feature is the GPU-based render engine that comes with the app.
 This allows you to work with enormous canvas without the fear of lagging or freezing of the software during the painting process.

 Pros: Very lightweight software that allows you to work with several canvases opened at the same time.
 Includes a Color Wheel tool.

 Cons: It’s purely a painting app.
 Is so lightweight because features like channel editing or effects like Gaussian Blur, originally created for photo editing, are not present.
 The Vector tools are quite limited.

 This Japanese software was launch in 2008 and it has been updated since then.
-The GUI is very clean and easy to understand so beginner artist will find this software easy to use.
-The GUI style is very similar to other Japanese apps like CLIP STUDIO or MEDIA BANG PRO so lots of manga artist are familiar with this app.
-The Color picker includes several options like a Color Wheel, an RGB and a HSV slider.
+The GUI is very clean and easy to understand so beginner artists will find this software easy to use.
+The GUI style is very similar to other Japanese apps like CLIP STUDIO or MEDIA BANG PRO so lots of manga artists are familiar with this app.
+The Color picker includes several options like a Color Wheel, an RGB, and an HSV slider.

 Platforms: Windows, macOS, Linux